ivannagomez/gameboyadvance/Collision Game/readme.txt

 - In this game you can only move right to left, keep that in mind!

-- Once you catch all GREEN rectangles, the screen will turn green and that means YOU WOOOONNN!!!!
+- Once you catch all GREEN rectangles, the screen will turn green and that means YOU WOOOONNN!!!!!